Blog

 Why do servers matter for your website?

-When you sign up for a hosting plan, you’re essentially renting space on a server.
-Your website’s files live there, and the server makes sure your site is available whenever someone visits.
+When you buy a hosting plan, you’re renting space on a server where your website’s files live.
+The server ensures your site is available to visitors whenever they try to access it.

 What are the different types of servers?